Background check: Brazil

+The Brazilian legal system prohibits discrimination against employees, and the use of background checks in hiring decisions is constrained accordingly.
+Background checks are addressed under Articles 3, 5, and 7 of the Constitution of Brazil, and under Law No. 9.029/95, which bars discriminatory hiring practices.

 Netherlands

 It is the responsibility of the employer to treat all personal information collected from the employee as confidential information and to limit the access to this information within the organization.
 The employer cannot retain the personal information from the applicant and must have protective measures in case of data breach.
 The employer must give the applicant the ability to access the personal information being held about them.
 Dutch Data Protection Authority must be notified of the background check.